KumologicaHQ/kumologica-contrib-chatgpt/README.md

 ## Installation

 ### From Kumologica Designer
-Click on the "Add More Nodes" button at the bottom of "Nodes" panel, find MSSQL Node and press install.
+Click on the "Add More Nodes" button at the bottom of "Nodes" panel, find ChatGPT Node and press install.
 You need to restart Kumologica Designer for the node to be loaded.
-MSSQL Node is accessible from "PLATFORMS" category.
+ChatGPT Node is accessible from "PLATFORMS" category.
 ### From command line
 Go to the project directory and run from the console:
 ```bash